efermenal/personal-blog/content/books/the-philosophy-of-redemption/index.md

 universe is self-destruction.
 This destruction is not a failure, but the only possible path to redemption.

-> It is the movement of complete annihilation, the movement from being to non-being.
+> It is the movement of complete annihilation, the movement from being to non-being

 Mainländer's teleology of extermination is, undoubtedly, a radical response to the problem of suffering.
 Facing a universe without a positive purpose that annihilates itself every